Authorisation under Article 40 of Regulation (EC)1107/2009

 The case should include:

-- Based on the above, identify those relevant factors which may affect the product's efficacy or crop safety, and provide appropriate information to demonstrate comparability with UK conditions.
+- based on the above, identify those relevant factors which may affect the product's efficacy or crop safety, and provide appropriate information to demonstrate comparability with NI conditions

-- A statement which indicates that the control claims made on the UK label reflect the performance demonstrated in the trials work (and if relevant whether the control claims on the UK label have been modified to achieve this).
-Alternatively the case might include a statement which provides information to indicate the levels of performance of the product for the relevant target pests.
+- a statement which indicates that the control claims made on the UK label reflect the performance demonstrated in the trials work (and if relevant whether the control claims on the UK label have been modified to achieve this) or the case might include a statement which provides information to indicate the levels of performance of the product for the relevant target pests

-There are two other areas where further information supporting the mutual recognition application may be necessary:
+There are two other areas where further information supporting an application for recognition under Article 40 may be necessary:

-- Firstly, for products where the proposed dose differs from that for other products currently or previously approved in the UK.
-If the dose of the product to be recognised in the UK is higher, information to justify the dose should be provided.
+- Firstly, for products where the proposed dose differs from that for other products currently or previously authorised in the UK.
+If the dose of the product to be recognised in NI is higher, information to justify the dose must be provided.
 Robust justification would also be required if a lower dose is proposed for the same claim.

-- Secondly, where the authorised label in the other member state claims control of a group of pests (for example sucking pests, aphids, caterpillars), information should be provided on which species were tested.
+- Secondly, where the authorised label in the reference authority's territory claims control of a group of pests (for example, sucking pests, aphids, caterpillars), information must be provided on which species were tested.

-Edaphic factors are particularly important for soil-applied pesticides and information on the range of soil types tested in the trials would be appropriate eg blackgrass is a major UK weed because it is particularly widespread on heavy soil types not generally common elsewhere in Europe.
+- Edaphic factors are particularly important for soil-applied pesticides and information on the range of soil types tested in the trials would be appropriate.
+For example, blackgrass is a major UK weed because it is particularly widespread on heavy soil types not generally common elsewhere in Europe.

-- An example where the plant health aspects of pest population dynamics (eg migration) and resistance are important is control of the damson hop aphid, which in the UK occurs in greater numbers and has a longer period of migration onto hops.
+- An example where the plant health aspects of pest population dynamics (for example, migration) and resistance are important is control of the damson hop aphid, which in the UK occurs in greater numbers and has a longer period of migration onto hops.
 It is also resistant to a range of active substances.
 Authorisation under Article 40 without specific NI data is, therefore, unlikely in this circumstance.

-Further information relating to UK product labelling and UK national issues is available in the document '1107/2009 Efficacy Assessments: UK product labelling and National Issues/Addenda'.
+Further information relating to UK product labelling and UK national issues is available in the document '(EC) 1107 Efficacy Assessments: UK product labelling and National Issues/Addenda'.

 Environmental considerations (Fate and Behaviour and Ecotoxicology)

-Information relating to the comparability of climate and agricultural conditions is also relevant when demonstrating that the environmental risk assessments carried out by the other MS are appropriate to UK conditions.
-The following information should be provided:
+Information relating to the comparability of climate and agricultural conditions is also relevant when demonstrating that the environmental risk assessments carried out by the reference authority are appropriate to NI conditions.
+The following information must be provided:

-- Evidence that when the product is applied in accordance with the proposed UK statutory conditions of use and directions for use, the stage of crop and in particular canopy development is comparable to the other MS. This is required to ensure that the predicted environmental concentrations (PEC) used in the available environmental risk assessment were pertinent to the UK situation.
+- Evidence that when the product is applied in accordance with the proposed UK statutory conditions of use and directions for use, the stage of crop and in particular canopy development is comparable with those of the reference authority's territory.
+This is required to ensure that the predicted environmental concentrations (PEC) used in the available environmental risk assessment are pertinent to the NI situation.

-Alternatively the application must include a risk assessment that addresses this route of entry into the environment.
-See current guidance on calculating the surface water PECs required to complete such an assessment.
+Alternatively, the application must include a risk assessment that addresses this route of entry into the environment.
+Go to the current guidance on calculating the surface water PECs required to complete such an assessment.

 Further guidance is included in the data requirements for Environmental Fate.

-- Evidence that the assessment of groundwater exposure upon which the environmental risk assessment is based, is comparable to the geoclimatic conditions in the UK.
-This should include details of the situations considered within the risk assessment and how they are considered to be comparable to UK conditions.
+Evidence must be provided that the assessment of groundwater exposure upon which the environmental risk assessment is based, is comparable with the geoclimatic conditions in NI.
+This should include details of the situations considered within the risk assessment and how they are considered to be comparable with UK conditions.

-- If the authorisation in the issuing MS includes risk management or risk mitigation measures, you should demonstrate how the proposed UK statutory conditions of use afford the level of risk mitigation provided in that Member State eg buffer zones for the protection of aquatic life.
-We will assess if the risk management proposed is compatible with UK regulatory requirements and agricultural practice.
+If the authorisation in the reference authority includes risk management or risk mitigation measures, you should demonstrate how the proposed UK statutory conditions of use afford the level of risk mitigation provided in that authority's territory (for example, buffer zones for the protection of aquatic life).
+HSE will assess whether the risk management proposed is compatible with NI regulatory requirements and agricultural practice.

 Details of the UK specific requirements which need to be addressed are provided in the Applicant Guide.

-You will be charged using the standard modular system which will normally reflect at least a case fee in each area of the risk assessment requiring specialist consideration.
-If additional fate modelling or higher tier assessment pertinent to the UK evaluation is required then you will be charged a data fee in the relevant areas.
+You will be charged using the standard modular system which will normally reflect the level of complexity in each area of the risk assessment.
+If additional environmental fate modelling, non-dietary human exposure modelling or higher tier ecotoxicology assessment pertinent to the NI evaluation is required then you will be charged a data fee in the relevant areas.